shortcutssoftware/sc-ols-examples/README.md

 Following these steps will take you through some of the areas below.

-**_It is important to know that you are not limited to just the business processes in the examples that follow._** It is entirely valid for you to make calls to various APIs below, and then make bookings based on your own combinations of the data returned, for your own reasons.
+#### It is important to know that you are not limited to just the business processes in the examples that follow

+It is entirely valid for you to make calls to various APIs below, and then make bookings based on your own combinations of the data returned, for your own reasons.
 For example: you could search for all employees who are struggling to meet their `visit_count` kpi target, and prefer them when making appointments.

 ### Company